JohnnyXavier/johnnyxavier.github.io/_posts/java/2021-06-25-language-java-reactive-functional-pipelines.md

 when this application runs, it will do so on a functional, reactive, non-blocking stack.

-when run on my computer, the first call to all posts can take around 70 to 300ms, while the second one takes between 2ms and 8ms
+when ran on my computer, the first call to all posts can take around 70 to 300ms, while the second one takes between 2ms and 8ms

 this first call runs all the pipeline as nothing is yet cached.
 The engine has to go to the web to get the data from the rest service, come back, put the payload on the cache, and finally respond.
 There is a high network tax that we pay on the first run getting data from the external rest APIs